III:00:03 Student Disciplinary Rules

 D. Hearing Procedures.
 The following procedures are available to students who are subject to disciplinary sanctions:

 1. Tennessee Uniform Administrative Procedures Act.
-All cases which may result in: (a) suspension or expulsion of a student, or student organization, from the institution for disciplinary reasons; or, (2) revocation of the registration of a student organization, are subject to the contested case provisions of the Tennessee Uniform Administrative Procedures Act (TUAPA), T.C.A.
+All cases which may result in: (a) suspension or expulsion of a student from the Institution for disciplinary reasons; or, (2) revocation of the registration of a student organization, are subject to the contested case provisions of the Tennessee Uniform Administrative Procedures Act (TUAPA), T.C.A.
 Sec.
-9-8-301, et. seq., and shall be processed in accord with the Uniform Contested Case procedures adopted by the Board of Regents unless the student or student organization, after receiving written notice, waives those procedures and elects to have the case disposed of in accord with institutional procedures or waives all right to contest the case under any procedure.
+9-8-301, et. seq., and shall be processed in accord with the Uniform Contested Case procedures adopted by the Board of Regents unless the student or student organization, after receiving written notice, waives those procedures and elects to have the case disposed of in accord with Institutional procedures or waives all right to contest the case under any procedure.

 a.
 In all cases involving a hearing under the TUAPA contested case provisions, the president or his/her designee shall determine, based upon the nature of the case, whether the hearing shall be before a hearing officer alone or a Hearing Committee presided over by a hearing officer.